Project by Robert Searle

 The Emergence Of Facilitation Banks/Primary Stage TFE

 Before proceeding further, it should be stressed that Primary Stage TFE may be largely avoided in part, or altogether in favour of Advanced Stage TFE.
-The reason for this is because of possible fears of inflationary risk as a somewhat limited amount of mainly new non-repayable money could be created directly into the economy.
+The reason for this is because of possible fears of inflationary risk as a somewhat limited amount of new non-repayable money could be created directly into the economy.
 This though ofcourse would be carefully monitored by conventional Economic Indicators, and inflation could be dealt with by conventional "controls" of interest rates, and taxation rises to help reduce money in circulation.
 Ofcourse, new repayable money could also be created as well.

 If Primary Stage TFE is undertaken the introduction of Smart Banks, or rather Facilitation Banks, or FBs is a crucial start.They can be seen as "superbanks", or as possible prototypes of future banks, and banking.
 They could become a part of the mainstream banking system but they have a far tighter regulatory framework to operate in.
 However, as indicated earlier governments could also directly create their own money electronically with the right legal framework.
 Alternatively, they coulduse FBs instead.